To download the PDF version of this document, click here.

 In order to honor the founders of the organizations we joined; maintain a standard of excellence; support the goals and initiatives of the University of Iowa; as leaders and people who represent something larger than ourselves; to ensure our actions lead toward the betterment of the global community; preserve the integrity our ourselves, families, organizations and the University of Iowa; ensure membership in our organization remains a desirable and honorable affiliation; and to protect our organizations, ourselves, families, and the University of Iowa from harassment, ridicule, scandal or legal liability, I do voluntarily agree to observe the following rules of conduct;

-1. To respect and comply with the laws and ordnances of the United States, state of Iowa and city of Iowa City, University of Iowa policies, Fraternity and Sorority Life Programs Guidelines and Operating procedures, and Council constitutions and bylaws
+1. To respect and comply with the laws and ordnances of the United States, state of Iowa and city of Iowa City, University of Iowa policies, Fraternity and Sorority Life Guidelines and Operating procedures, and Council constitutions and bylaws

-2. To remain subject to the authority of the Council of which my organization is a member, Fraternity and Sorority Life Programs and the University of Iowa
+2. To remain subject to the authority of the Council of which my organization is a member, Fraternity and Sorority Life and the University of Iowa

 3. To respect our elected/appointed leaders and support them in conducting chapter and/or council business